syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-markdown.md

 {% highlight vb.net tabtitle="VB.NET" %}
 'Create a new Word document.
 Using document As WordDocument = New WordDocument()
-    'Add new section to the document.
+    'Add a new section to the document.
     Dim section As IWSection = document.AddSection()
-    'Create user defined style.
+    'Create a user-defined style.
     Dim style As IWParagraphStyle = document.AddParagraphStyle("Quote")
-    'Adds new paragraph to section.
+    'Add a new paragraph to the section.
     Dim paragraph As IWParagraph = section.AddParagraph()
-    'Applying Quote style to simple hello world text. paragraph.ApplyStyle("Quote")
+    'Apply Quote style to simple hello world text. paragraph.ApplyStyle("Quote")
     'Append text.
     Dim textRange As IWTextRange = paragraph.AppendText("Hello World")